humaans/react-space-router/docs/content/_index.md

 Wrap your application in this component.
 It provides the router navigation and state.

-- `mode` - one of `history`, `hash`, `memory`, default is `history`
+- `mode` one of `history`, `hash`, `memory`, default is `history`
-- `qs` - a custom query string parser, an object of shape `{ parse, stringify }`
+- `qs` a custom query string parser, an object of shape `{ parse, stringify }
-- `disableScrollToTop` - disable the scroll to top behaviour after each navigation
-- `useRoute` - a custom hook for subscribing to current route state.
+- `useRoute` a custom hook for subscribing to current route state.
 If this is provided, the router will assume you're storing the latest router state passed to you via `onNavigated` callback and will allow subscribing to this state via this custom hook
-- `useNextRoute` - a custom hook for subscribing to the next route state.
+- `useNextRoute` a custom hook for subscribing to the next route state.
 If this is provided, the router will assume you're storing the next router state passed to you via `onNavigating` callback and will allow subscribing to this state via this custom hook, make sure to return `null` if the navigation completed, that is clear the next route in your store when `onNavigated` is called
-- `onNavigating(route)` - called when navigation starts
+- `onNavigating(route)` called when navigation starts
-- `onNavigated(route)` - called when navigation completed
+- `onNavigated(route)` called when navigation completed

 ### `<Routes />`